annotation/text-fabric/docs/Api/Apps.md

     ??? abstract "module"
         *app*`.py`
         contains all the functionality specific to the corpus in question, organized as an extended TF api.
-In the code this is referred to as the `extraApi`.
+In the code this is referred to in variables with name `app`.

-        In order to be an app that TF can use, `extraApi` should provide the following attributes:
+        In order to be an app that TF can use, `app` should provide the following attributes:

         attribute | kind | description
         --- | --- | ---